Launching the KTH Transport Challenge!

 The aim of this competition is to design a transport concept for the KTH Campus.
 The transport system should be sustainable.
 Your concept/solution could be system level, vehicle level or some other solution that enables sustainable transport at KTH.
 The concept you produce should be on an A3 poster in pdf format.
 You could work either by yourself or in groups of up to five people maximum.

-Send your document toby the end of Monday 12 March 2018 at the latest.
+Send your document to firstname.lastname@example.org by the end of Monday 12 March 2018 at the latest.

 The best five concepts will be chosen by a jury and the groups will hold a presentation during March.
 From this five, the most suitable concept will be used for project purposes and a prototype will be built.
 This will be performed as student projects within courses at KTH.